mavryk-network/LIGO/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 However, here you leave your contract in an _intermediate_ state before making an external call.
 You would need additional precautions to make such callback-style calls secure.
 In most cases, you should avoid this pattern.

-By making contract interactions harder, Tezos incentives you to simplify your architecture.
+By making contract interactions harder, Mavryk incentives you to simplify your architecture.
 Think about whether you can use lambdas or merge your contracts to avoid complex inter-contract dependencies.
 If it is possible to _not_ split your logic into multiple contracts, then avoid the split.

-You can find more details on how Tezos contracts interact with each other in our [inter-contract calls](../inter-contract-calls/inter-contract-calls.md) article.
+You can find more details on how Mavryk contracts interact with each other in our [inter-contract calls](../inter-contract-calls/inter-contract-calls.md) article.

 ## Fees

-Fee model in Tezos is more complicated than the Ethereum one.
+Fee model in Mavryk is more complicated than the Ethereum one.
 The most important bits you should know about are:
-1. In Tezos, you _burn_ a certain amount of Tez for increasing the size of the stored data.
+1. In Mavryk, you _burn_ a certain amount of Tez for increasing the size of the stored data.
 For example, if you add a new entry to a map or replace a string with a longer one, you must burn your Tez tokens.
 2. When you call a contract, the transaction spends gas for reading, deserialising and type-checking the storage.
 Also, a certain amount of gas gets spent for serialising and writing the storage back to the context.
 In practice, it means that **the larger your code and storage are, the more expensive it is to call your contract,** regardless of the number of computations performed.
 If you have big or unbounded containers in storage, you should most probably use `big_map`.
 3. Emitting internal operations is very expensive in terms of gas: there is a fixed cost of 10000 gas for `Mavryk.get_{contract, entrypoint}_opt` plus the cost of reading, deserialising, and type-checking the parameter of the callee.